ajnorthrop/redlining-electricity-inaccessibility/README.md

 **3. Data Processing**

 	a.
 NYSPO -> SAIFI Calculations [Calculates SAIFI for NYC POLs 2017-2019]

  	b.
+Census data -> [Households to HOLC boundaries]

+	c.
 311 Calls -> Aggregation to HOLC [Calculates outage counts for NYC HOLCs 2017-2019]

     	i.
 311 Calls -> Aggregation to HOLC (All)

     	ii.
 311 Calls -> Aggregation to HOLC (Seasonal)

-	c.
+	d.
 311 Calls -> Aggregation to CT [Calculate outage for NYC CTs 2017-2019]

-**4. Areal Interpolation**

-	a.
+	e.
 Energy use [Interpolates Total MWH and Households for Average MWH/Household]

     	i.
 ZCTA -> HOLC (All)